631 Procurement and Contract Standards

 i.
 State surplus property

 j.
+Advertising.
 Should be reviewed and approved by Human Resource Services and the Office of Institutional Equity and Compliance for all positions, or the Division of Marketing and Communications for all non-employment-related advertising.
 The exemption from the bid process does not apply to mass advertising.

 k.
 Books or copyrighted course material, including electronic databases